RaffaChiaverini/KeyFeaturesLab.github.io/_posts/2025-06-23-SecCopThreatIntelligenceAnalysis.md

      title="Where to find the maximum numvber of tokens supported by the OpenAI model" style="width: 1000px;">

 After the text has been successfully segmented, each chunk is processed by the OpenAI model through an HTTP POST request.
-To perform this step, I followed a guide by Antonio Formato (referenced below), which outlines how to interact with Azure OpenAI deployments over HTTP.
+To perform this step, I followed a guide by Antonio Formato (follow this <a href="https://medium.com/@antonio.formato/consume-azure-openai-api-within-microsoft-azure-logic-apps-ed1258219684" style="color: rgb(116, 191, 241);">LINK</a> if you're interested), which outlines how to interact with Azure OpenAI deployments over HTTP.

 <img src="/assets/images/SecCopLogicApp/HTTPCall.png"
      alt="placeholder"
-     title="Where to find the maximum numvber of tokens supported by the OpenAI model" style="width: 1000px;">
+     title="Azure OpenAI HTTP call"
+     style="width: 1000px;">

 The base URI used for this call follows a consistent structure, with three customizable components based on your specific configuration: